Tourism in Colombia: Urban transport

 Urban transport systems have been developed in Bogotá, Medellín, Cali and Barranquilla.
 Traffic congestion in Bogotá has been greatly exacerbated by the lack of rail transport.
 However, this problem has been alleviated somewhat by the development of one of the world's largest and highest capacity bus rapid transit (BRT) systems, known as the TransMilenio (opened 2000), and the restriction of vehicles through a daily, rotating ban on private cars depending on plate numbers.
 Bogotá's system consists of bus and minibus services managed by both private- and public-sector enterprises.
 Since 1995 Medellín has had a modern urban railway referred to as the Metro de Medellín, which also connects with the cities of Itagüí, Envigado, and Bello.
-A BRT line called Transmetro began operating in 2011, with a second line added in 2013.
+A BRT line called Metroplús began operating in 2011, with a second line added in 2013.
 Other cities have also installed BRT systems such as Cali with a six line system (opened 2008), Barranquilla with two lines (opened 2010), Bucaramanga with one line (opened 2010), Cartagena with one line (opened 2015) and Pereira with three lines (opened 2006).